An age old saying goes, "The world is giving you answers each day. Learn to listen”.

 Taking down notes while listening is a good practice and essentially comes handy during PTE.
 Don’t rely on your memory as avalanche of information may make it difficult for you to remember all of it.
 Make a note of crucial keywords that help you recall the context and key bits of the information.

-Tip # 3- Get Used to Different Accents
+3. Get Used to Different Accents

 Pretty relatable, right?
 Most of the non-native English speakers find it difficult to understand particular accents.
-Have you noticed?
-Certain people find Canadian accent difficult while others find Irish or Australian one difficult to comprehend?
+Have you noticed that certain people find Canadian accent difficult while others find Irish or Australian one difficult to comprehend?